Large-scale-causality-inference/Large-scale-nonlinear-causality/README.md

 # Codes for nonlinear Granger causality (lsNGC)
  Large-scale nonlinear Granger causality for inferring directed dependence from short multivariate time-series data

-## Question: how to obtain a causal generative graph behind large-scale multivariate data?
+### Question: how to obtain a causal graph that defines the underlying generative process of large-scale multivariate data?
 Mainly, how to do so when the time-series observations are short and nonlinearly related?

 ## Background